demisto/content/Packs/Slack/Integrations/SlackV3/SlackV3_description.md

  These permissions are available for both "Bot Events" and "Events on behalf of users".
 In order to use mirroring and handle bot questions, we recommend enabling these event scopes for both bot and user events.

+ ### OAuth Scopes

- In order to utilize the full functionality of the Slack integration, we recommend the following OAuth scopes for both the Bot token and the User token:
+ In order to utilize the full functionality of the Slack integration, we recommend the following OAuth scopes for the Bot token:

 | OAuth Scope | Description |
 | --- | --- |